aquasecurity/aqua-operator/docs/DeployOpenShiftOperator.md

 ## Deploying the Aqua Operator

 1. Create a new namespace/project called "aqua" for the Aqua deployment.
 2. Install the Aqua Operator from Red Hat's OperatorHub and add it to the "aqua" namespace.
-The Operator will create the service account "aqua-sa" to run Aqua CSP.

 ## Deploying the Aqua CSP custom resources
+First, make sure to set the requirements that are specified [here](FirstSteps.md)

 Before you start, you will need to supply two secrets for the deployment:
 * A secret for the Docker registry